A look at ten men who were assassinated in the Middle Ages.

-Philip of Swabia, who was King of Germany from 1198 to 1208, and after years of war had seemingly secured his throne.
+Philip of Swabia, who was King of Germany from 1198 to 1208, after having spent years at war to secure his throne.
 However, on June 21, 1208, he came to Bamberg to see his niece get married.
 There he was met by his supporter, Count Otto VIII of Wittelsbach, who wanted to marry one of the King’s daughters.
-Once he learned that the Philip had refused, the unstable count came with his men to the King’s bedroom, telling him that this was no time for joking.
+Once he learned that Philip had refused the offer, the unstable count came with his men to the King’s bedroom, telling him that this was no time for joking.
 He then cut Philip’s throat with his sword, and after taking three steps the king fell to the floor and died.
-It took nearly a year before Count Otto was tracked down and executed for his crime, with his head being throne into the Danube River and his body left to rot for seven years before it was buried.
+It took nearly a year before Count Otto was tracked down and executed for his crime, with his head being thrown into the Danube River and his body left to rot for seven years before it was buried.

 James I of Scotland

 While James was the King of Scotland for more than 30 years, the first 18 years were spent detained by the King of England.
 Once he was able to ransom himself back to freedom, he was faced with a Scottish kingdom that had powerful nobles who were used to a country without a king.
 Eventually, his uncle and former ally Walter Stewart, Earl of Atholl, fearing that the King would seize his lands, decided to launch a coup to overthrow James.